-The SBA will review your application, then send an inspector to do an onsite review and to estimate the cost of your damage.
-The SBA makes these loans a priority, so you can expect to hear back on their decision within a few weeks.
+The SBA will review your application and then send an inspector to do an onsite review and to estimate the cost of your damage.
+The SBA makes these disaster loans a priority, so you can expect to hear back on their decision within a few weeks.

 One thing to note is that the most commonly cited reason for delays in the process is an incomplete application.
 With this in mind, spend a little extra energy making sure every detail is correct before you click submit.

 Also, don’t wait for any insurance settlements before you file your loan application.
-This is another common delay that can cause borrowers to miss the filing deadline.
+This common delay can cause borrowers to miss the filing deadline.
 If a settlement is made after you’ve applied, you can simply add the final insurance information at that time.